Annier-z/CGS/README.md

 };
 ```
 ##### 1.1.4.2 GetData API
-To avoid unauthentic request of cloud storage, this API is developed to get specific data from `R2 Bucket`.
-All requests are restricted to the [specific domain](https://www.geos.ed.ac.uk).
+This API is developed to get specific data from `R2 Bucket` to avoid the unauthentic request for cloud storage.
+Therefore, all requests are restricted to the [specific domain](https://www.geos.ed.ac.uk).
 ```JavaScript
 //Get R2 Data
 export default {